Court Examines Missouri Gov. Eric Greitens' Cellphone In Criminal Case

 Greitens' defense lawyers had tried to stop both examinations.

 On May 6, attorneys at law firm Dowd Bennett filed a motion to block the search warrant for Greitens' personal email address.
-The document, which was uploaded by the Post-Dispatch, stated that an investigator found an "uptick in activity" in Greitens' Gmail account after the announcement of an investigation, and that "there may have been efforts to access or delete the photo in question."
+The document, which was uploaded by the Post-Dispatch, stated that an investigator found an "uptick in activity" in Greitens' Gmail account after the announcement of an investigation and that "there may have been efforts to access or delete the photo in question."
 The investigator alleged that "most, if not all" of the activity was coming from Dowd Bennett itself.

 That was "an absurd and unsupportable allegation," the defense stated in the document. "[The prosecution investigator] describes what would indisputably be normal activity ... that is, the law firm begins to investigate."

-On May 4, Greitens' lawyers unsuccessfully argued that an examination of his phone would be an "abuse" of Missouri court rules which would also violate the governor's Fifth Amendment right against self-incrimination.
+On May 4, Greitens' lawyers unsuccessfully argued that an examination of his phone would be an "abuse" of Missouri court rules that would also violate the governor's Fifth Amendment right against self-incrimination.

 Previously, the attorneys had said that the case should be thrown out because of misconduct — they alleged that prosecutors withheld evidence and that a private investigator hired by the prosecution had lied under oath.